-The Mayo Clinic recently reported that more than 50 percent of Americans take two prescription medications, and 20 percent of Americans take five or more prescription medications.1 Unfortunately, increased complexity in a medication regimen can also result in a decrease in medication adherence.
+The Mayo Clinic recently reported that more than 50 percent of Americans take two prescription medications, and 20 percent of Americans take five or more prescription medications.

 To help simplify medication management for patients with multiple prescriptions, CVS Pharmacy has introduced the ScriptPath Prescription Schedule.
 This new tool provides a complete picture of the patient’s current CVS Pharmacy prescription information all in one place, including: